-The Department of Energy announced a new mandate to make furnaces more energy efficient.
+As of July 2019, The Department of Energy created new mandates to make furnaces more energy efficient.
 The regulation requires a new type of fan motor that is much more energy-efficient.
-Fire & Ice Heating & Air Conditioning wants to make sure you understand what this means for the typical Columbus, OH homeowner.
+You may wonder how this impacts you if you have an older system or have been looking for a replacement.

-Furnace manufacturers must now use what's called electronically commutated low-wattage motors (ECMs) to power furnace fans.
-They are replacing the permanent split capacitor (PSC) induction blower motors that have been the norm.
+The department of energy is now mandating Furnace manufacturers must now use these motors.
+They are replacing the permanent split capacitor (PSC) induction blower motors that have previously been the standard.

 The answer is simple: Energy efficiency.

 The ECM fan motors use less electricity than the old-style motors.
 How much less?
 Estimates are in the area of 45%, so just about half as much.